Chemical Engineering Courses (CHE)

 700 Level Courses

-CHE 751 (Chem 751) (MacroSE 751) (MATSCIE 751) (Physics 751).
-Special Topics in Macromolecular Science
+CHE 751 (CHEM 751) (MACROMOL 751) (MATSCIE 751) (PHYSICS 751).
+Special Topics in Macromolecular Science and Engineering

-Prerequisite: Permission of instructor.
+Advisory Prerequisite: Graduate standing and permission of instructor.
+Enforced Prerequisite: None.
 (2 credits)

 Advanced topics of current interest will be stressed.
 The specific topics will vary with the instructor.
 CourseProfile (ATLAS)